Python & Neovim

 I give you some links that might help you in the beginning.

-it's one of the basic text editor found on most of the UNIX-like
+Neovim is compatible version of Vim which is Vi improved, it's one of the basic text editor found on most of the UNIX-like operating systems, thus knowing how to use it is likely to payoff int the future :)

 - Neovim documentation